Farmer–Citizen Movement: Nitrogen crisis and policy asymmetry

 The Dutch nitrogen crisis escalated after a 2019 Council of State ruling invalidated the government's deposition calculation method, halting projects in Natura 2000 areas.
 The government targeted a 50% emissions cut by 2030, with agriculture — responsible for ~46% of ammonia emissions — facing up to 70% of reductions via herd cuts and farm buyouts, while sectors like aviation (13% NOx) received leniency.

 Farmers protested this asymmetry, citing prior voluntary reductions (nearly two-thirds since 1990) and the sector's efficiency (high yields on 1.8% of land).
 BBB advocates technological solutions (e.g., low-emission feed, precision fertilization) over forced closures.

 Schoof cabinet and collapse (2024–2025)

 BBB joined the Schoof cabinet on 2 July 2024 as the smallest partner in a PVV–VVD–NSC–BBB coalition, securing influence over agricultural policy.
 It achieved a shift from mandatory to voluntary farm buyouts and delayed the 2030 nitrogen target to 2035.
 The cabinet collapsed on 3 June 2025 after PVV withdrew over asylum disputes, reducing BBB to caretaker status.
 A second breakdown followed in August 2025.
+At the October 2025 general election, BBB lost three of their seven seats.